-Hello friend!
-I hope this post finds you well 😃 Last year author Melissa Grace reached out to me about reading and reviewing her first novel titled Home is Where You Are and I DEVOURED that book in just a couple of days. (only because work got in the way of me finishing in one day 🙄) I do not know about you, but those are my favorite kind of books—the ones you cannot put down because the author has created a world/story that makes you feel that you are right in the middle of it!
-Now fast forward to this year and her second book in the Midnight in Dallas series was released and it is titled Home Again and I am pretty sure I loved it just as much as the first if that is even possible.
-Needless to say, I hope that if you are into the genre of contemporary romance that you will pick up her books.
-I think it is so important to pass along authors who not only are great writers, but also an all around good person.
-I think you will find why I have grown to love Melissa Grace both as a writer and overall friend once you read this mini interview I was able to have with her!
+Fast forward to this year, her second book in the Midnight in Dallas series was released, and it is titled Home Again; I am pretty sure I loved it just as much as the first if that is even possible.
+Needless to say, I hope that if you are into the genre of contemporary romance, you will pick up her books.
+I think it is essential to pass along authors who are not only great writers but are also all-around good people.
+I think you will find why I have grown to love Melissa Grace both as a writer and overall friend once you read this mini-interview I was able to have with her!

 1. What made you decide to become a writer?